 The South Brooklyn Children’s Garden (SBCG) creates a green space for children, their families, and the greater community to learn about their food sources and connect with nature through gardening.
 As a membership-based cooperative and public garden, we foster a sense of community by working together to grow food, offering educational programs, and hosting events.

-There is an annual membership fee of $70 per family or $40 per individual.
-This fee is applied towards purchasing everything needed for the season, including soil, seeds, plants, tools and supplies, as well as supporting the activities that we organize for the community.
+There is an annual membership fee of $40 per family or $25 per individual.
+This fee is applied towards purchasing everything needed for the season, including soil, seeds, plants, tools, and supplies, as well as supporting the activities that we organize for the community.
 If this amount is not feasible for you or your family, please contact us at [email protected] to inquire about our sliding scale.

 Weekend Gardening Sessions

-Members must commit to participating in two weekend gardening sessions before June 1, and one gardening session per month thereafter through October.
-Throughout the season, we have a number of weekend work days when we make repairs, plant crops, harvest, etc., and we encourage as many members as possible to come on those days to assist in that work.
+Members must commit to one week of watering (three days) and mowing, as well as participate in two weekend work/gardening sessions throughout the season when we make repairs, plant seeds, etc., and we encourage as many members as possible to come on those days to assist in that work.